Image

 How to Heal a Wound Quickly

 Wounds will heal faster when you attend to them right away and keep them moist.
-That’s right, letting your wound ‘air dry’ is a common misconception.
 Moist wound conditions not only heal cuts quickly but reduce the risk of scabbing and scarring too.
+We will discuss steps in this article on how to help heal wounds fast.

 1. Clean your Wound